nicofirst1/MotionBot/Journal.md

 A solution could be paralleling the function for all the frames

 ## cvtColor
 * Taking up to 12% of total time, per call time is   0.013.
-It is done 3 times for every frame
+It is done 3.3 times for every frame

 A solution could be using the cvtColor inside the cam_shotter, for every first frame.

+* With the previous change the calls of cvtColor went down to 1.5 times for frame.
+The total time dropped by by 25%

 ## face_FaceRecognizer.predict
 * Taking up 10% of time with 0.117 seconds per call.